How to Install Your Own VNC Server – Fedora / CentOS

 In this example, I am connected to a private cloud server with GNOME installed.

 Thank you for following along with this how to install your own VNC server on a Fedora or CentOS cloud server.
-Learn more about our affordable cloud hosting solutions and be sure to check back with us again for updates and further tutorials, like Using VNC to Access a Cloud Server.
+Learn more about our affordable VPS hosting solutions and be sure to check back with us again for updates and further tutorials, like Using VNC to Access a Cloud Server.